Neutral / cushion / high arch

 The fit and sizing of the XA Pro 3D is a carryover of the first model.
 It has a standard measurement from the heel to the forefoot, which should benefit most runners.
 There is also more than enough toe room for the toes to splay and to accommodate mid-run swelling.
 Salomon offers the standard medium width for the men’s and women’s versions.
 Sizes are from 7 to 14 for the men’s while the women’s are from 5 to 12.

-The outsole features moderately-sized and aggressive lugs that offer superior grip on technical and challenging trails.
+Just like in the popular Salomon Speedcross 5, the outsole features moderately-sized and aggressive lugs that offer superior grip on technical and challenging trails.
 Salomon upgrades its Contagrip rubber compound for even better traction.
 With engineered spacing between the lugs, muds are kept from clinging to the outsole and adding more weight to the shoe.

 A dual-density EVA occupies the main midsole section as it provides full-length cushioning and decent midsole durability.
 Salomon uses a flexible heel chassis it calls the 3D Advanced Chassis.
 It is made of composite foam that helps absorb shock and keeps the heel from moving.